-Oil paint was applied thinly on the upper portion of the work resulting in a matte appearance, while the glossy area in the middle suggests a thick, wet-on-wet painting technique.
+The artist applied oil paint thinly on the upper portion of the work, resulting in a matte appearance, while the glossy area in the middle suggests a thick, wet-on-wet painting technique.

-During the last, most productive decade of Philip Guston’s career his imagery included ordinary objects such as bottles, books, light bulbs, and shoes and heads—many of which are emblematic of art historical, social, and personal experiences.
-Here a scroll, often associated with the Torah, or book of Jewish law, symbolizes Guston’s religious heritage.
+During the last, most productive decade of Philip Guston’s career, his imagery included ordinary objects such as bottles, books, light bulbs, and shoes—emblematic of art historical, social, and personal experiences.
+Here a scroll, often associated with the Torah, the book of Jewish law, alludes to Guston’s religious heritage.
 Isolated against a dark, somber background of turbulent brushstrokes, the scroll has been unrolled to reveal thick hatchings that suggest a text.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email email@example.com.